Health in Saudi Arabia: Smoking

 In June 2010, the Council of Ministers urged the General Authority of Civil Aviation (GACA) to restrict smoking at all airports and their facilities in the Kingdom, and strict rules were imposed.
 It also advised GACA to impose a fine of SR200 (US$53) on people who violate the new regulations.
 Many commercial buildings and work places banned smoking at offices in an attempt to stop smoking in public places.
 In addition, King Fahd University of Petroleum and Minerals in Dhahran launched a program in 2010 to make their university smoke-free, and Umm al-Qura University in Mecca launched a campaign with the same title in 2011.
 In May 2012, King Faisal Specialist Hospital and Research Centre in Riyadh banned people from smoking in and around its buildings, the first such move in the country.
 The hospital implemented fines of SR200 for violations.

 On 30 July 2012, Interior Minister Prince Ahmed bin Abdulaziz ordered the implementation of a royal ban on smoking in all government facilities (ministries, buildings, institutions, offices etc.) and most indoor public places.
 The ban also prohibits smoking of hookahs in public places, and prohibits selling tobacco to anyone under 18.
 On 1 December 2012, the Saudi Commission for Tourism & Antiquities (SCTA) imposed a ban on smoking in all tourism facilities.

 In 2019, Saudi Arabia received an award for fighting and preventing smoking in the 72nd session of the World Health Assembly.
 Another decision was made in 2019 that charges restaurants and cafes selling tobacco products an annual amount of $26,675.
 It is worth mentioning that Saudi Arabia imposed a 100% tax on electronic cigarettes.

-Cancer Prevention
+Cancer prevention

-In a recent step, Saudi Arabia announced in February 2019 that it is going to take serious measures to prevent cancer.
+In February 2019, Saudi Arabia announced that it is going to take serious measures to prevent cancer.
 In this context, Saudi Arabia aims to be a global leader in such a field, especially that cancer has become the first killer in the Middle East.
 Thus, the Saudi Ministry of Health is going to make a number of initiatives that include, implementing an advanced screening program, improving palliative care and developing awareness in health care.

+MERS-related coronavirus

+Middle East respiratory syndrome (MERS) is a viral respiratory disease caused by Middle East respiratory syndrome coronavirus.(MERS‐CoV) that was first identified in Saudi Arabia in 2012.
+MERS or middle eastern respiratory syndrome related corona virus (MERS‐CoV) is a COVID-19 variant that effects primarily camels but can be transmitted to humans.

+When infected with the MERS virus one can experience a range of symptoms.
+Some of these symptoms may include cough, fever and shortness of breath.
+If the infection is left untreated some patients can develop pneumonia or gastrointestinal symptoms such as diarrhea.
+Older and health compromised people are more susceptible and vulnerable to the virus.
+In addition to this, they are more likely to experience severe illness such as respiratory failure.